This course is for students who wish to gain knowledge and skills in a range of activities and functions to grow competency in sport coaching.

 How can this course help you in the future?

-Completing the Certificate II qualifies you to be an official assistant coach, it leads to pathway achieving your Certificate III.
-Other vocational pathways include Sports Administration, Community Club official and fitness associated vocations.
+Completing the Certificate II qualifies students to be an official assistant coach and is a pathway to achieving their Certificate III.
+Other vocational pathways include Sports Administration, Community Club Official and fitness associated vocations.

 Studying VET at Belmont Christian College

 Each VET course includes a mandatory component of work placement during which a student visits a workplace that is linked to the course being studied.
 This on-the-job training is an essential part of each course.
 If students do not complete this requirement, the course will remain incomplete.

 All VET courses are competency-based.
 Students are assessed against prescribed performance criteria as either ‘competent’ or ‘not yet competent’ under each framework.

 VET subjects can contribute to the Higher School Certificate.
 Industry Framework Courses are able to contribute to an ATAR.
 However, Board Endorsed Courses (BEC) do not contribute to the calculation of an ATAR.